microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 The default JVM ergonomics were designed to share resources with other processes (e.g., a data store) running on a shared environment, such as a bare metal server or a large virtual machine.

-A study done by an APM vendor (New Relic) identified that more than 60% of monitored JVMs in production are running inside environments with resources dedicated to the JVM (i.e., In containers) instead of being shared.
+A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs are running inside environments with resources dedicated to the JVM (i.e., in containers) instead of being shared.
 Many of those JVMs with dedicated resources were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics that are traditionally aimed at shared environments.

 With the existing 'shared' default ergonomics, the JVM does not fully utilize memory and CPU resources, and the system wastes resources.
 Users then resort to horizontal scaling to address performance issues before addressing resource planning for the JVM (and its tuning).
 This, in turn, leads to even more resource waste.